-Then I'd find a coupon for Newman’s Own Ranch Dressing and I'd forget about the homemade for awhile.
-But even on sale and with a coupon, Newman’s Own is not cheap.
+Then I'd find a coupon for a bottle of organic ranch dressing and I'd forget about the homemade for awhile.
+But even on sale and with a coupon, organic dressings are not cheap.
 And I knew that ranch dressing is just sour cream (or mayo), buttermilk and some spices.
 Hardly expensive stuff.

 A note on buttermilk: few years ago I realized that, for the most part, what they sell in the stores as "buttermilk" is not true buttermilk (the milk extracted during the process of making butter), but a milk with thickeners and often preservatives added to it.
 Since this is what I'd like to avoid (hello?) and I don't have access to real buttermilk, I always make a "faux buttermilk" with vinegar and regular milk (for this recipe, a 1/2 c. milk mixed with 1-1/2 tsp. vinegar).

-- 1 c. sour cream
+- 1 cup sour cream

-- ½ c. buttermilk (add 1-1/2 tsp. vinegar to milk to equal ½ c. if you can't find real buttermilk)
+- 1/2 cup buttermilk add 1-1/2 teaspoons vinegar to milk to equal 1/2 cup if you can't find real buttermilk

-- 1 TB. lemon juice
+- 1 tablespoon lemon juice

-- 1 large garlic clove, minced
+- 1 large garlic clove minced

-- ½ tsp. onion powder
+- 1/2 teaspoon onion powder

-- ¾ tsp. sea salt (or to taste)
+- 3/4 teaspoon sea salt or to taste

-- ½ tsp. black pepper
+- 1/2 teaspoon black pepper

-- ⅛-1/4 tsp. dried dill (to taste) or 1 tsp. fresh
+- 1/8 teaspoon dried dill to taste or 1 teaspoon fresh

 - Combine sour cream, buttermilk, and lemon juice in a pint jar or quart mixing bowl.
 Shake or whisk to mix well.